carbon-language/carbon-lang/llvm/docs/LangRef.rst

 A model can also be specified in a alias, but then it only governs how the alias is accessed.
 It will not have any effect in the aliasee.

+For platforms without linker support of ELF TLS model, the -femulated-tls flag can be used to generate GCC compatible emulated TLS code.

 .. _namedtypes:

 Structure Types